 This series of lectures will introduce students to work on ubiquitous computing systems technologies that go "beyond the desktop", such as multi-touch surfaces, ambient devices, mobile devices and situated displays.
 A key focus will be on approaches to understanding the domains where these technologies are used, prototyping and evaluation approaches.

 Method of Instruction:

 Written Examination (2 hours, 50%)

 Coursework (50%), due in the first week of term 3.

 To pass this course, students must:

-Gain a mark of 40% or more when all sections are combined.
+Gain a mark of 40% or more when the examination and coursework scores are combined.